Test Detail

 ||||

-Temperature and Stability: | Room Temperature; stable for 72 hours.
-Refrigerated (2-8°C); stable for 96 hours. | ||||
+Temperature and Stability: | Room Temperature (15-30°C); stable for 3 days.
+Refrigerated (2-8°C); stable for 4 days. | ||||

-Unacceptable Conditions: | Unpreserved stool, insufficient or overfilled transport media (ETM or Carey-Blair), > 3 days from time of collection or > 4 days if refrigerated, ETM samples that have turned yellow, samples that have leaked. | ||||
+Specimens will be rejected if received under these conditions: Frozen specimens, unpreserved stool, insufficient or overfilled transport media (ETM or Carey-Blair), Samples received > 3 days from collection if room temperature, Samples received > 4 days from collection if refrigerated, ETM samples that have turned yellow, samples that have leaked. |

 Expected Results: | |||||